prefeitura-rio/app-ext-authz/README.md

 1. Client sends request with `X-Recaptcha-Token` header
 2. Envoy intercepts and calls this authorization service
-3. Service validates token with Google's reCAPTCHA API
+3. Service validates token with Google's reCAPTCHA Enterprise API
 4. Returns ALLOW/DENY decision to Envoy
 5. Envoy forwards or blocks the request accordingly